 A different way of doing church

-Small Group Ministry at UUCB is a way to help people connect at a deeper level within the congregation.
-Small Group members typically meet every other week and focus on a topic of spiritual growth.
+Our Chalice Circles are a form of ‘Small Group Ministry’ at UUCB.
+They are a way to help people connect at a deeper level within the congregation.
+Chalice Circle members typically meet monthly and focus on a topic of spiritual growth.
 Group members attend to the ministry of their fellow group members as they get to know and care for each other.
+Groups are a gathering of up to nine people focusing on a topic or issue, led by a trained facilitator, bound by a covenant.

 It is a way for people to have opportunities for what James Luther Adams calls “ultimacy and intimacy” which means to have a safe place to explore the spiritual values at the heart of the topics or issues.
 As a group develops, the topics and level of sharing can grow deep and intimate.